philzook58/philzook58.github.io/_posts/2026-07-03-toa_unionfind.md

 Similar to how the group union find needs the group elements to be concrete constants (like `+42`), the keys we update or assert at need to be concrete.
 This is a less powerful thing than the full SMT theory of arrays <https://microsoft.github.io/z3guide/docs/theories/Arrays/> , since it makes determining aliasing (disequality) of keys trivial.
 But trivial is good.
 We are looking for very efficiently implementable and controllable subsets of capabilities.

+Note that the smt theory of "arrays" is really a theory of functions / maps that so happens to be useful for modeling arrays.
+This nomenclature comes from the McCarthy theory of arrays.

 ### Not Just A Semi-Persistent Array Union Find

 There is a confusion of layers here I want to warn against.
 In the persistent union find paper  <https://usr.lmf.cnrs.fr/~jcf/publis/puf-wml07.pdf> they are using this technique to make a _regular_ union find that is persistent.